10 Ways to Find Joy in Michigan Winters

 Everyone loves looking forward to a vacation or summer plans, make plans to go somewhere.
 Use the Plan Your Trip tool and organize a “Bucket List” of exiting adventures and tour the coastal communities in Michigan’s Thumb.
 Exciting plans don’t necessarily mean traveling to a faraway destination.
 Arrange something to do every week through out the winter, even if it’s just getting a cup of coffee locally with a friend.

 5. Mood Boost

 Shorter days and increased darkness means our brains will naturally produce more melatonin; this is what makes you sleepier in the winter.
 If you’re looking for a mood boost during this time, we have a few suggestions because the mind, body and spirit will need attention in different ways, here’s how:

 Laughter and mystery will help boost your mood and keep your mind sharp.
 Try booking a private game show night or an escape room with Hallway Entertainment in Port Huron.

 Exercise helps release tension, feels good and highly recommended if you follow tip #10.
 Try booking a personal experience or check out the virtual options from places like Port Huron Yoga or Afterburn Fitness locally.
 Solitude Links Golf Course has a state-of-the-art indoor golf simulator to stay help you stay loose in the off-season.

-Book a custom blending session with Anointed Essential Oil Blending Boutique in Marine City.
-They offer essential oils specific for immunity protection and a “Happy Place” blend to combat the winter blues.
-The customization will help you find the combination suited to boost your mood or a loved one’s mood, wink-wink.
+Book a body, mind & spirit class with EarthStar Wisdom in Marine City.
+They offer essential oils specific for immunity protection to combat the winter blues, stones & crystal grids.
+The customization will help you find the combination suited to boost your mood!

 Remember more sunlight is coming soon, use the Spring 2022 Countdown Clock to help boost your hope of warmer days ahead.